Contract bridge: Overview

 In the example auction below, the east–west pair secures the contract of 6; the auction concludes when there have been three successive passes.
-Note that six tricks are added to contract values, so the six-level contract is a contract of twelve tricks.
-In practice, establishing a contract without enough information on the other partner's hand is difficult, so there exist many bidding systems assigning meanings to bids, with common ones including Standard American, Acol, and 2/1 game forcing.
+Note that six tricks are added to stated contract values, so the six-level contract is a contract of twelve tricks.
+In practice, estimating a good contract without information about one's partner's hand is difficult, so there exist many bidding systems assigning meanings to bids, with common ones including Standard American, Acol, and 2/1 game forcing.
 Contrast with Spades, where players only have to bid their own hand.